-A room full of nervous businesspeople.
-The threat of fines.
-And David Wood, IT Director of FDR law, a calm head in a sea of confusion.
+GDPR can be difficult to wrap your head around.
+A room full of nervous business people.
+The threat of fines and David Wood, IT Director of FDR law, a calm head in a sea of confusion.

-The latest event at The Base gave our audience the insights necessary to understand what the GDPR (General Data Protection Regulation) really is.
+The latest event at The Base provided insights on the GDPR (General Data Protection Regulation).

 Those that attended benefited from David’s knowledge as well as advice.
 And, in addition to sharing his slide deck, David even offered a forum to ask GDPR questions after the event.

-Essentially, the new regulation puts all the onus of responsibility on the data controller (the person or organisation that determines what data is held, how it’s used and how long it’s held for).
+The new regulation places responsibility on the data controller for data management.
 Businesses will no longer be able to sidestep accountability by ‘passing the buck’ to outsourced data processors.

 In fact, the arrangements you have with third parties need to comply with the GDPR too.
 And clients and partners, as David pointed out, will soon be asking the same of us.